Robertdeaton15/robrobdeaton/iv)-IM-rich-Features.md

 This page will outline how to integrate all the IM-rich features into your plugin.
-Some of them include: presence, last online, read receipts, typing bubbles, sync agents, etc.
+Some of them include: presence, last online, read receipts, typing bubbles, bubblegroup sync agents, etc.